jnth/teleinfo_reader/README.md

 `/etc/read-teleinfo.conf` and `.env` file.

+### Dump data stored in database

+The `dump` command export all data stored in the PostgreSQL database in CSV format.

+Usage: `dump [-c file] output`

+The configuration file path can be force to read a specific configuration.
+By default, the script read `/etc/read-teleinfo.conf` and `.env` file. `output` is the output path.

 ## Test with the data generator

 Run the data generator script to create file socket and send data into it: